npmcomponent/jprichardson-stochasm/README.md

 */
 ````

-## Multiple generators
+### Multiple Generators

-If the stochasm constructor is passed multiple configuration objects, `next` (or its alias) returns an array of each random generated value.
+If the stochasm function is passed multiple configuration objects, `next` (or its alias) returns an array of each random generated value.

 To generate a random point, we might do: